 How about vertical abalakov (Anderson Thread)?
 The traditional thread is horizontal.
 The vertical thread as explains the name is vertical, and still relatively new in ice climbing.
 According the Ice Climbing Anchor Strength article the vertical threads increased the overall strength (horizontal 11.3 KN; and 14.4 KN for vertical).
 Although there is a strong difference between the two types of threads, both are strong enough to hold a climber.
 The vertical orientation also makes it easier to thread the rappel rope, as you'll have gravity working for you.

-large tool made by Black Diamond, and I think I was laboring at least 1/2 hr.
+I have made my first V-thread 2 years ago with this large tool made by Black Diamond, and I think I was laboring at least 1/2 hr.
 I kept practicing and carry with me much lighter tool (BD instrument is bulky and heavy, not practical for long routes), and I can make Abalakovs in less than 5 minutes now.
 It is good to practice v-threads, if you will ice climb, you will need to know how to construct it.

 Equipment: 1 long ice screw, hook (either one of the tools above, or I heard of people making the hook at home from wire coat hanger).